LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-forms.rst

 Now when we run our app, we can navigate to ``localhost:5001/helloworld`` and see our form.
 Once we fill out the form and hit *Greet Me!*, the app redirects to ``localhost:5001/helloworld/display`` and greets the user!

+..
+TODO: Maybe add an admonition to say that methods can get data at same URL.
+We don't have to use a different URL!

 Check Your Understanding
 ------------------------